The Main Cycle Route

 Arrival

-Several railway lines follow the Main Cycle Route almost parallel.
-If the weather doesn't cooperate, an unexpected breakdown occurs or you want to skip a day on your bike, you have the option of shortening the stage by train.
-In the summer months, you can also interrupt your stages with a short boat trip on the Main.
+Some railroad lines run almost parallel to the Main Cycle Path.
+If the weather doesn't play ball, an unforeseen breakdown occurs or you want to take a day out on the bike, you have the option of shortening the stage by train.
+In the summer months, you can also break up your stages with a short boat trip on the Main.

 Who is the Main Cycle Route suitable for?